Borsuk-Ulam type theorems for G-spaces with applications to Tucker type lemmas: Tucker type lemmas

 \begin{theorem} Assume that $\ind X=n-1$ and that $X_0$ is an $(n-1)$-c.t.-subspace of $X$ over $\mathbb Z$.
 Then for any $(G,n)$-labeling of the vertex set of an arbitrary triangulation of $X$ which is equivariant on $X_0$ there exists a complementary edge. \end{theorem} \begin{proof} We argue by contradiction.
 A $(G,n)$-labeling of the vertex set of a triangulation of $X$ without complementary edges provides a map $\psi:X\to J^n(G)$, and this map is equivariant on $X$ since our $(G,n)$-labeling is equivariant on $X$.
 Since $i^*$ is trivial in dimension $n-1$, where $i:X_0\subset X$ is the inclusion, we see that $(\psi|_X)^*:H^{n-1}(J^n(G);\mathbb Z)\to H^{n-1}(X;\mathbb Z)$ is trivial, and we obtain a contradiction with property~8 of cohomological index, because $\ind X=n-1=\ind J^n(G)$. \end{proof}

-As a partial case we obtain: \begin{theorem} Let $M^n$ be a compact PL manifold with boundary.
-Suppose that $\partial M$ is homeomorphic to the sphere ${\Bbb S}^{n-1}$ and there exists a free PL action of a group $G$ on $\partial M\approx {\Bbb S}^{n-1}$.
-Then for any $(G,n)$-labeling of the vertex set of an arbitrary triangulation of $M$ that is an equivariant on the boundary there exists a complementary edge. \end{theorem}
+As a partial case we obtain: \begin{theorem} Let $M^n$ be a connected compact orientable $PL$--manifold such that its boundary $\partial M$ is homeomorphic to the sphere ${\Bbb S}^{n-1}$.
+Let $T$ be a triangulation of $M$.
+Suppose that there exists a free simplicial action of a finite group $G$ on $\partial T$.
+Then for any $(G,n)$--labeling of $V(T)$ that is an equivariant on $\partial T$ there exists a complementary edge. \end{theorem}